 Make sure that the images you share are clear, appealing, and high-quality.
 You may even want to consider hiring a professional food photographer to capture some awesome shots (that can also be used on your website).

 Think about the captions you use.
 Don’t be stiff and unwelcoming.
 Social media is about interaction.
 Create a voice for your restaurant, engage with your followers, and add a sense of levity.
 People will notice.

 If you’re in a bind when coming up with creative content for social media, we can help.
 We created a holiday calendar that keeps you aware of upcoming food holidays so you can plan social posts, discounts, and more.
 To learn more about this new tool, check this page out.

 To learn more about social strategies, check out this blog.

 Don’t leave your potential customers feeling like FBI agents on the hunt for your phone number, address, or restaurant menu.
 The essential information they want to know should be easy to find whether they’re performing a Google search, reading reviews on TripAdvisor, or poking around your website.

 With the use of smartphones, voice-enabled devices, and other technology, people are more impatient now than ever before.
 Avoid disappointment by giving them that content they are searching for on the platforms they’re searching on.
 And of course, make sure the information you’re giving them is accurate.

 Claiming your business on these different search, review, and travel sites is a good idea as well.
 It helps ensure you’re in control of your online identity and allows you to interact with customers online.
-We’ve written some blogs about how to do that as well, so check those out if you’re interested.
+We’ve written some blogs about how to claim your business on Google, Yelp, and TripAdvisor, so check those out if you’re interested.

 When owning your own restaurant, worrying about your online presence can seem like a time-consuming hassle.
 But, it doesn’t need to be.
 There are other companies and people out there who are ready, willing, and able to do the work for you.
 And SinglePlatform just happens to be one of those companies.